by: Seth Rosenblatt on September 21, 2011

 A third testing lab, Dennis Technology Labs, had slightly less good news for Bitdefender from its January 2011 test, although the results were still strong.
 In its test of high-end suites, including Bitdefender Total Security 2011, Dennis Labs placed Bitdefender fourth, behind Norton 360 v5, Trend Micro Titanium Maximum Security 2011, and ESET Smart Security v4.
 Note that Norton 360 v5 was updated about six months after its competitors, in March 2011, and although ESET last received a major update in April 2009, it has been receiving minor updates regularly.

 It's fair to conclude that according to third-party tests, Bitdefender has been highly effective over the past year, and if that's your most important standard then you'd be aiming high by choosing it.
 However, when it comes to system performance, specifically start-up and shutdown times, Bitdefender has room to improve.

-Bitdefender Antivirus Plus 2012 has a competitive range of features and offers top-notch security, held back only by its deleterious impact on your boot and shutdown.
-Throw all that together, keeping in mind the seamless AutoPilot system, and you've got the makings of a sleeper hit--if you're willing to pay for a basic level of protection.
+Bitdefender Internet Security 2012 has a competitive range of features and offers top-notch security, held back only by its deleterious impact on your boot and shutdown.
+Throw all that together, keeping in mind the seamless AutoPilot system, and you've got the makings of a sleeper hit.

 What's new in this version: